sammiee5311/pyproject/README.md

 # Python Project Template with CookiCutter

-pyproject with python 3.10 version
+pyproject with python >= 3.8 version

+# How to use
+- Install `cookiecutter`
+- Use following command `cookiecutter https://github.com/sammiee5311/pyproject`

 # Config
 - project_name